WYHNUS/ExchangeBuddy/frontend/README.md

 npm run tar:prod
 ```

 This builds and `tar`s the build file into a `.tar.gz` package.
-This requires a `.env.staging` or `.env.prod` file to be present in this directory as well, since we are building for staging/production respectively.
+This requires a `.env.staging` or `.env.production` file to be present in this directory as well, since we are building for staging/production respectively.

 The packaged file will be found in `/build`.